 More than a developer

-I am a freelance full-stack web developer, with particular experience in Django & AngularJS.
-I build beautiful websites, user-centric web apps and solutions to problems big and small.
+I am a freelance full-stack web developer, with particular experience in Django, AngularJS and the Shopify platform.
+I build beautiful websites, user-centric web apps, e-Commerce stores and solutions to problems big and small.

 Building things is what excites me, not code per se.
 I know how to leverage a varied set of languages, tools and frameworks to get a job done quickly, to high standards.